eTextile/Synth/Firmware/README.md

 ## TODO
 - Optimise interpolation method (it have been already updated with windowing method)
-- **Gesture Recognizer** could be a nice feature that fitt the eTextile-Synthesizer tactile surface.
+- **Gesture Recognizer** could be a nice feature that fit the eTextile-Synthesizer tactile surface.
 - **MIDI MPE** : MIDI in general does not have continuous control of note parameters (pitch and velocity) after the note has been played.
 Some companies like Roli with MPE have tried to address these limitations, but support is not as wide as standard control changes.
 - **Teensy Synthesizer** / Open source
     - [MicroDexed](https://www.parasitstudio.de/)